J. Walter Christie: Dealings with foreign governments

 Initially, Christie promised to sell his M1928 tank design to the Polish government.
-In 1929, Captain Marian Rucinski of the Polish Military Institute of Engineering Research (WIBI) was sent to the USA, and soon learned of the M1928 tank being constructed by Christie's company, the US Wheel Track Layer Corporation in Linden, New Jersey.
+In 1929, Captain Marian Rucinski of the Polish Military Institute of Engineering Research (WIBI) was sent to the US, and soon learned of the M1928 tank being constructed by Christie's company, the US Wheel Track Layer Corporation in Linden, New Jersey.
 Rucinski also learned of a design for an improved tank (known later as the Christie M1931) that had recently been blueprinted.
 Rucinski's opinion was so enthusiastic that on February 16, 1930 a special acquisition commission was dispatched to the US, commanded by the Chief of the Engineering Department, Colonel Tadeusz Kossakowski.
 The commission signed a contract with Christie in March for construction and delivery of a single M1928 tank, and paid a pre-payment to him.
 Christie later failed to fulfill his contract obligations, and to avoid potential litigation, eventually returned the payment made by the Polish government, which never obtained the tank they had ordered.

 Soviet agents were able to secure plans about Christie's tank by a relationship with an American Army officer.
-Though the USSR did not have diplomatic relations with the USA at the time, and was prohibited from obtaining military equipment or weapons, Soviet OGPU agents at the trade front organization AMTORG managed to secure plans and specifications for the Christie M1928 tank chassis in 1930 using a series of deceptions.
+Though the USSR did not have diplomatic relations with the US at the time, and was prohibited from obtaining military equipment or weapons, Soviet OGPU agents at the trade front organization AMTORG managed to secure plans and specifications for the Christie M1928 tank chassis in 1930 using a series of deceptions.
 On April 28, 1930 Christie's company, the U.S. Wheel Track Layer Corporation, agreed to sell Amtorg two M1931 Christie-designed tanks at a total cost of $60,000 US, with the tanks to be delivered not later than four months from date of signing, together with spare parts for the tanks for the sum of $4,000.
 Rights were also transferred for the production, sale and use of tanks inside the borders of the U.S.S.R. for a period of ten years.
 The two Christie tanks, documented falsely as agricultural farm tractors, were sold without prior approval of the U.S. Army or Department of State, and were shipped without turrets to the USSR.
 The Soviets used these two tanks to develop the BT series of tanks, forerunners of the massively produced T-34 tank of World War II.